ibiem-2020/ibiem_2020_material/content/misc/bootcamp_info.md

-The IBIEM bootcamp and the CSP1 and CSP2 courses depend heavily on computing so please read this information carefully.
+As soon as possible please read this email carefully and completely, and complete the tasks requested.

 This document is also available at
 <a href="https://github.com/ibiem-2020/ibiem_2020_material/tree/master/content/misc/bootcamp_info.md" class="uri">https://github.com/ibiem-2020/ibiem_2020_material/tree/master/content/misc/bootcamp_info.md</a>

 Computer